anushavv3/anushavv3/README.md

 # Hi 👋 I'm Anusha V V

 ## 🎯 About Me
-🎓 IT Graduate | Software Developer
+🎓 IT Graduate | Fullsatck developer

 💻 Passionate about building clean, responsive, and accessible websites .